 Susan Schuppli | Senior Research Fellow & Project Coordinator

 Susan Schuppli is a media artist and cultural theorist who is currently Acting Director (2013-15) of the Centre for Research Architecture, Goldsmiths University of London where she also received her doctorate in 2009.
 Previously she participated in the Whitney Independent Study Program and completed her MFA at the University of California San Diego.
 Her creative projects have been exhibited throughout Canada, the US, Korea, Australia, and in Europe.
-Recent and upcoming projects include HKW, Casino Luxembourg, Artliner WTP and Stroom Den Haag (2014).
-She is on the editorial board of the journal SITE (Stockholm) and her written work has appeared in Cabinet, Photoworks, Architectural Design, Borderlands, Cosmos and History, Memory Studies, Photographies, Ciel Variable, Mute, Yale University Press, Academia Press, Sternberg Press and Cambridge Scholars.
-She is currently working on the book Material Witness: Forensic Media and the Production of Evidence (MIT Press 2015) which was the subject of an experimental documentary.
+Recent and upcoming projects include HKW, Casino Luxembourg, Artliner WTP, Stroom Den Haag, Shanghai Biennale.
+She is on the editorial board of the journal SITE (Stockholm) and her written work has appeared in Cabinet, Photoworks, Architectural Design, Borderlands, Cosmos and History, Memory Studies, Photographies, Ciel Variable, Mute, Yale University Press, Academia Press, Sternberg Press, Black Dog, and Cambridge.
+She is currently working on the book Material Witness (MIT Press 2015) which was the subject of an experimental documentary.